Rabbit pot pie with loads of carrots and a creamy cider and crème fraiche sauce baked under a crisp and easy-to-make golden suet crust pastry.

 Whether it is a classic Cornish pasty, steak and stilton pie or the more homely meat and potato pie and corned beef and potato pies we just cannot get enough.

-This pretty traditional braised rabbit pie is a stunning and easy segue into pie making.
+This pretty traditional braised rabbit pie is a stunning and easy segue into pie-making.

-There are some who say a pie is not a pie unless it has a pastry bottom too, those people are wrong!
+There are some who say a pie is not a pie unless it has a pastry bottom too; those people are wrong!

 In this recipe, we gently cook rabbit in a cider sauce with thyme and some chunky carrots, then creme fraiche is added to make a creamy sauce.

 Then add a suet crust pastry to seal the pie and cook it until golden.
-To my mind, a suet crust pastry is the easiest of all pastries to make and it tastes fantastic.
+To my mind, a suet crust pastry is the easiest of all pastries to make, and it tastes fantastic.

-You get a lovely homely soggy bottom reminiscent of dumplings with a beautifully crisp top.
+You get a lovely, homely, soggy bottom reminiscent of dumplings with a beautifully crisp top.

 Frequently Asked Questions

-That sounds like a lot of meat is that right?
+That sounds like a lot of meat.
+Is that right?

 What cut of rabbit should I get?

-The loin is delicious and succulent and the legs offer a stronger flavour and more texture.
+The loin is delicious and succulent, and the legs offer a stronger flavour and more texture.

-Should I use farmed or wild rabbit?
+Should I use a farmed or wild rabbit?

-It’s pretty rare to get the choice, those of us who like to cook rabbit have to cook what we can get.
+It's pretty rare to get the choice; those of us who like to cook rabbit have to cook what we can get.
 Wild rabbit has a better flavour but is often up and down in terms of the tenderness of the meat.

 Farmed rabbit is much more tender and consistent in its quality, but has a very subtle flavour.
 I have added alternative times for cooking both wild and farmed rabbit in the recipe.